 No, I don't.
 I am specialised in black and grey tattoos.
 I use Silverback Ink , 100% vegan animal-friendly.

 Due to the overwhelming demand, it's not always possible to reply to each email, but I do read every single message and really appreciate that you took the time to write to me.
 Please, be patient.
 I always try to get back to you ASAP.

 How do I prepare for my consultation?

-- Yes, you do.
-I need to understand and see for real how are the measures of the area you want to get tattooed.
+- You need to be in person if I need to understand more precisely and see for real how the measures and shape of your body are (in case I do not have a clear idea of the photos received by email).
 Also, during the consultation, we will discuss your tattoo ideas and what is the best way I can represent them.
 Speak is free and tattoo is forever.

 How much does the tattoo cost?